Instance details

 List page overview

-At the top of the page, you can use the Create instance button and search for an instance by instance ID.
+The top of the page provides a Create instance button and a search box that filters by instance ID.
 The list includes columns such as Instance name/ID, Instance status, Number of query nodes, Query node specifications, Number of data nodes, Data node specifications, and Billing method.

-• Search Test: Perform a simple search test on an online instance that is currently serving traffic.
+• Search Test: Runs a simple search test on an instance that is currently serving traffic.

-• Scale: Adjust the resources used by the instance.
+• Scale: Adjusts the resources allocated to the instance.

 Basic information